vlang/v/CONTRIBUTING.md

    the new pushed branch.
    (Example dialog: https://url4e.com/gyazo/images/364edc04.png)

-8. After making your pullrequest (aka, PR), you can continue to work on the branch `fix_alabala` ... just do again `git push pullrequest` when you have more commits.
+8. After making your pull request (aka, PR), you can continue to work on the branch `fix_alabala` ... just do again `git push pullrequest` when you have more commits.